Fostering STEM Careers with Free Drone Curriculum

 At the end of each mission is a Landing Assessment.
 This Assessment consists of a 5-10 question multiple choice quiz, a few open-ended questions, and invitation to share artifacts.
 After completing each mission assessment students receive a downloadable certificate of completion.

-What Does Take Flight Look Like in the Field?
+What Does Take Flight Look Like in the Classroom?

 A Project Developed by CAST and NSF